Flipkart vs Amazon India Interview: Two Very Different Tests

 | Final | Hiring Manager + HR | Hiring Manager |

-End to end, Flipkart takes roughly three to five weeks.
-Amazon's loop typically wraps in two to three weeks once the OA clears.
+End to end, Flipkart takes three to five weeks.
+Amazon's loop typically wraps in two to three weeks after the OA.

 Inside the Flipkart Loop